meliksahozceyhan/poemia/README.md

 A mailgun account for sending emails,
 An AWS account and dedicated Pinpoint service to send OTP messages for registrations.
 The dedicated Docker-file for test and prod are in root of the project for the builds and deploy.
-There is a dedicated Github action that binded to pushing of tags that automatically builds and sends the image to the docker-hub. please set up your docker user and password accordingly.
+There is a dedicated Github action that binded to pushing of tags that automatically builds and sends the image to the docker-hub.
+Please set up your docker user and password accordingly.

 ## Installation